-- Avoided Emissions: the estimated environmental benefits of companies that enable system-or economy-wide reductions in carbon emissions; - Connectivity: the estimated societal benefits from companies' that enable or support the connection of communities through telecommunication services; - Contraception: the estimated societal benefits attained from the production and supply of contraceptives.
-Assigned in proportion to company market share of global revenue; - High Salaries: the estimated societal benefit of paying staff above local living wages (for regions in which they operate).
-Assigned in proportion to the surplus companies are paying employees compared to the average living wage; - Medicine: the estimated societal benefits arising from the additional social value the sale of such products and services exhibits of the wider economy.
-Assigned in proportion to the company's involvement in the healthcare value chain and proportion of company market share to global subsector revenue:
+- Avoided Emissions: the estimated environmental benefits of companies that enable system-or economy-wide reductions in carbon emissions; - Connectivity: the estimated societal benefits from companies' that enable or support the connection of communities through telecommunication services; - High Salaries: the estimated societal benefit of paying staff above local living wages (for regions in which they operate).
+Assigned in proportion to the surplus companies are paying employees compared to the average living wage; - Power Provision: the estimated societal benefits of access to power and electricity.
+Assigned in proportion to a company's share of power provision revenues;